mharrisb1/logging518/README.md

 **NOTE**: Please see [this StackOverflow post](https://stackoverflow.com/a/7507842) for an dictionary example with `dictConfig()`.

-## Accessing the logger
+## Using the logger

-To access the logger:
+To access the root logger:

 ```python
 from logging518 import logger